 These are followed by strands for roles that require additional specialized skills sets:

-Function-specific (still in publication development) include: remote education, people operations/HR, business operations, customer support, sales, and development roles.
+- in development: business operations, customer support, sales, development, and marketing roles.

 Second, the Workplaceless Remote Work Competency Model recognizes that competencies need to grow and evolve as one enters at or progresses through different professional levels.
 The model categorizes these career phases across the rows: Remote Workers, Remote Team Members, Remote Leaders, and Remote Executives.

 Skill development throughout a remote professional’s career is cumulative, meaning that as someone progresses through their career, they will need to demonstrate proficiency in the foundational skills from the Remote Worker phase AND skills from additional phases.
 For example, as a Remote Leader you will encounter challenges leading your remote teams if you have not mastered the Remote Worker classified foundational skills of the language of remote work, time management, and autonomy.